-Effective April 1, 2008, SHC entered into a five year agreement with a global management consulting, technology services and outsourcing company, pursuant to which SHC will receive certain information technology services.
-Effective September 1, 2010, SHC entered into a new eight year agreement with this global company.
-Under the terms of the new agreement, SHC will be charged a fixed annual service charge including expenses, payable monthly, for core services as defined, and additional fees plus expenses for special projects.
-The annual fixed service charges are subject to adjustment under certain conditions, but unless so adjusted, amount to approximately \$24,005 for the year ending August 31, 2011, with the remaining amount of \$273,710 due over the life of the contract.
+Effective September 1, 2010, SHC entered into an eight year agreement with a global management consulting, technology services and outsourcing company, pursuant to which SHC will receive certain information technology services.
+Under the terms of the agreement, SHC will be charged a fixed annual service charge including expenses, payable monthly, for core services as defined, and additional fees plus expenses for special projects.
+The annual fixed service charges are subject to adjustment under certain conditions, but unless so adjusted, amount to approximately \$41,123 for the year ending August 31, 2012, with the remaining amount of \$233,587 due over the life of the contract.
 SHC has certain rights to reduce the scope of services to be purchased and to terminate the agreement early for a termination fee.
-The amount of the termination fee depends on when the right to terminate is exercised and changes monthly from \$7,450 for the month ending September 30, 2010, up to \$14,550 for the month ending September 30, 2011, and then decreasing gradually to \$1,350 for the month ending February 28, 2018.
+The amount of the termination fee depends on when the right to terminate is exercised and changes monthly from \$14,550 for the month ending September 30, 2011 and decreasing gradually to \$1,350 for the month ending February 28, 2018.